xGoldy/Windower/README.md

 #### APA

-Details will be filled in after the paper acceptance.
+Details will be filled in after the paper's publication.

 #### BibTeX

-Details will be filled in after the paper acceptance.
+Details will be filled in after the paper's publication.

 ```bibtex
 @article{goldschmidt2023_windower,